profgaelle/profgaelle-website2020/content/publication/vallee-tourangeau2017/index.md

 publication_types = ["6"]

 # Publication name and optional abbreviated version.
-publication = "In S. J. Cowley and F. Vallée-Tourangeau (Eds.), *Cognition Beyond the Brain* (2nd Ed.), New York: Springer" publication_short = "In *Cognition Beyond the Brain*"
+publication = "In S. J. Cowley and F. Vallée-Tourangeau (Eds.), *Cognition Beyond the Brain* (2nd Ed., pp. 133-154), New York: Springer" publication_short = "In *Cognition Beyond the Brain*"

 # Abstract and optional shortened version.